andyholmes/gnome-shell-extension-mconnect/README.md

 [@Bajoja][Bajoja] and the [indicator-kdeconnect][kindicator] developers, for
 advice and code I frequently reference.

-Work-in-progress Folks support is based on a Python shim for libgee written by [@hugosenari][hugosenari], who has graciously donated his time by helping out.
+Folks support is based on a Python shim for libgee written by [@hugosenari][hugosenari], who has graciously donated his time by helping out.

 This extension includes icons from the [Numix][numix] project and Google's [Material Design][material] project.

+Of course anyone who has submitted a Pull Request or translation, opened an issue, helped to debug, offered their opinion or expertise - thank you for visiting our stand at the [bazaar][bazaar].

+### Special Mention

-A special mention goes to [@ptomato][ptomato] for the large amount of work and the [bright future][gjs-future] he has contributed to GJS, as well as help on StackOverflow.
+[@ptomato][ptomato] for the work and the [bright future][gjs-future] he has contributed to GJS, as well as help on StackOverflow.

+[Joey Sneddon][d0od88], who was the first to star this project, wrote a great [article on OMG!
+Ubuntu][omg-article] and helped raise awareness of MConnect.

 The screenshot of the extension features the [Vimix Dark Laptop][vimix] Gtk & Gnome Shell theme with the [Numix Circle][numix] icon theme.